Felicity Ace: 2022 fire

 The cargo section caught fire on 16 February 2022, while crossing the North Atlantic heading for Davisville, Rhode Island.
-At this time, the ship was about 200 mi from Terceira Island in the Azores.
-All 22 crew members abandoned the ship and survived, being evacuated by the Portuguese Navy.
-The Azorean harbourmaster told Reuters that lithium-ion batteries in electric cars ignited and the fire could only be extinguished with special equipment.
+At that time, the ship was about 200 mi from Terceira Island in the Azores.
+All 22 crew members abandoned ship and survived, being evacuated by the Portuguese Navy.
+The Azorean harbourmaster told Reuters that lithium-ion batteries in electric cars had ignited and the fire could only be extinguished with special equipment.
 Contrary to speculations in the media, it is unknown whether an electric car caused the initial fire.